 Arab Baths, Medieval public baths in Medina Quarter, Ceuta, Spain.

-These baths were built during the 12th and 13th centuries when Muslims ruled the city and remained in use until Portuguese forces took control in the 15th century.
-After the occupation, their function ended, and the remains gradually disappeared underground for several centuries.
+These baths were built during the 12th and 13th centuries, when the city was under Muslim rule, and stayed in use until Portuguese forces took control in the 15th century.
+After that, they fell out of use and were gradually buried underground, where they remained hidden for several centuries.

 The community of curious travelers